andrkavr/project-auth/README.md

 <a href="https://github.com/Isaackamran">Isaac</a>,
 <a href="https://github.com/andrkavr">Andrej</a>,
 <a href="https://github.com/majoh23">Manne</a>,
 This week we are diving deeper into backend and connecting it to a frontend page.
 Using different components in the backend as well as the frontend.
 A team project where we are using our strenghts to achieve a fully functioned authentication project.
 You could say this project is a summary of what we have learnt at the bootcamp so far.
+Users can register accounts and will be shown information only available to authenticated users once they are logged in.

 ## The problem